 Figure 6 gives the conventional Type II student consumption multiplier value where the associated output is expressed as a proportion of HEI expenditure.
 These are conventional multiplier values in that they do not include any adjustment for public sector expenditure switching.
 For each HEI, this figure has been added to the conventional Type II HEI output multiplier value shown in Figure 2.
-Note that the associated student consumption multipliers vary widely across HEIs, from 1.66 (83% of the institutional expenditure multiplier), for UW Lampeter to 0.55 for Cardiff (27% of the institutional expenditure multiplier).
-In contrast in Scotland the range of values is much lower, from 0.07 for SAC to 0.92 for Queen Margaret University College (QMUC).
-At a maximum, the conventional student multipliers only make up 30% of the conventional total Type II impact in Scotland, these multiplier values are always dwarfed by the conventional multipliers for HEIs own expenditure.
-However, the same is clearly not true in Wales.
-This reflects the much higher proportion of non-home students attending Welsh HEIs, a point we noted in our discussion of Table 1.
+Note that the associated student consumption multipliers vary across HEIs, from 0.55 (24% of the institutional expenditure multiplier), for St Mary's to 0.32 for Queens (14% of the institutional expenditure multiplier).
+In contrast in Scotland the range of values is larger, from 0.92 for Queen Margaret University College (QMUC) to 0.07 for SAC to and yet larger multipliers are observed in the case of Wales from 1.66 for UW Lampeter to 0.55 for Cardiff.

+At a maximum, the conventional student multipliers only make up 24% of the conventional total Type II impact in Northern Ireland where, these multiplier values are always dwarfed by the conventional multipliers for HEIs own expenditure.
+This is a qualitatively similar finding to Scotland where at maximum the conventional student multipliers only make up 30% of the conventional total Type II impact.
+However, this is in contrast to findings for Wales, reflecting the much higher proportion of non-home students attending Welsh HEIs.

-Figure 7 Aggregate balanced expenditure multipliers of Welsh HEIs (M^{AB}{i}).
-[The darker area shows the institutional component (M^{B}{i}) while the lighter shaded area shows the student consumption component (M^{BS}{i}).]
+Figure 7 Aggregate balanced expenditure multipliers of Northern Irish HEIs (M^{AB}{i}) .
+[The darker area shows the institutional component (M^{B}{i}) while the lighter shaded area shows the student consumption component (M^{BS}{i}) .]

+■ MBi ■ MBSI

-Figure 7 shows the total balanced expenditure multiplier values for each Welsh HEI.
-That is to say, the student multiplier value is adjusted to take into account the reduction in public expenditure elsewhere as a result of maintenance grants from the Welsh Government.
+Figure 7 shows the total balanced expenditure multiplier values for each Northern Irish HEI.
+That is to say, the student multiplier value is adjusted to take into account the reduction in public expenditure elsewhere as a result of maintenance grants from the Northern Ireland Executive.
 This multiplier is then added to the HEI balanced expenditure values given in Figure 3.
 Taking into account public sector expenditure switching implies a downward adjustment to the student consumption multiplier.
 However this downward adjustment is in general small relative to the adjustment to the HEI expenditure multiplier.
-This has two implications.
-First, for some institutions, student consumption makes up a large share of their total balanced expenditure multiplier.
-Indeed 74% of SIHE's balanced expenditure multiplier is attributable to student expenditure, whereas the maximum value in Scotland is 60% (Bell College), and for only four Welsh HEIs is the contribution less than 50% (Trinity UC, 48%; UW, Swansea, 42%; UW, Bangor, 40%; and Cardiff 39%).
-In the Scottish case, the contribution of students is typically significantly lower (on average, 38%, though this is significantly higher than the corresponding share of Type II multipliers, 23%).
-Second, the combined impact of HEI and student expenditure means that for all but one institution the multiplier value is greater than unity (and for one is in excess of two).
-Third, the addition of student spending leads to a marked change in the ordering of HEI's by their balanced expenditure multiplier values.
-Also there are no longer clear groupings amongst institutions, although high and low outliers still remain.
-Finally, the multiplier values reflect the wide range of activities undertaken by different HEIs.
-For example, SIHE and Trinity UC have very similar balanced expenditure multiplier values but their decomposition into university and student expenditure effects are quite different.
+However, the Northern Irish HEIs student consumption makes up a relatively small share of their total balanced expenditure multiplier.
+Indeed, gauged in terms of the relative size of the student component of the aggregate balanced expenditure multiplier, Ulster is the most student intensive HEIs in Northern Ireland at 25%, whereas the maximum value in Wales is 74% for SIHE and the equivalent for Scotland is 60% (Bell College).

+The combined impact of HEI and student expenditure means that for two of the HEIs the multiplier value is greater than unity (1.07 for Queens and 1.04 for Ulster) and the two university colleges follow (0.84 for Stranmillis, 0.58 for St Mary's).
+Third, the addition of student spending leads to a marked change in the magnitude of impacts of HEI's as gauged by their balanced expenditure multiplier values, with Ulster approaching that of Queens.